texjporg/pbibtex-base/README.md

 # pbibtex-base

-These are miscellaneous files, including bibliography styles (.bst), for pBibTeX, which is an Japanese extended version of BibTeX contained in TeX Live.
+These are miscellaneous files, including bibliography styles (.bst), for pBibTeX, which is a Japanese extended version of BibTeX contained in TeX Live.

 Originally, pBibTeX was known as jBibTeX.
 When it came to be included